nikki150502/WeatherApp-usingReact/README.md

 , Handlebars (provided by React.js)

 **Description:**
- This web application retrieves and displays the temperature and weather information for any location using a weather API.
+ This web application retrieves and displays any location's temperature and weather information using a weather API.
  It also shows the current date and time.

  **How To Run?**

- To run this use **nodemon app.js**  and run on Browser **http://localhost:8000/weather**
+1) Clone this repo
+2) Do npm install
+3) run nodemon app.js

 # **Screenshot:**
 **Home Page**